Chart Color Schemes

 Huntfield Heights faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.7%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.1%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
-Vocational credentials are prevalent, with 44.5% of residents aged 15+ holding them - advanced diplomas at 8.6% and certificates at 35.9%.
+The area has university qualification rates of 9.7%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 7.1%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
+Trade and technical skills are prevalent, with 44.5% of residents aged 15+ holding vocational credentials - advanced diplomas (8.6%) and certificates (35.9%).
+Educational participation is high, with 28.3% of residents currently enrolled in formal education, including 12.1% in primary, 7.5% in secondary, and 2.9% in tertiary education.

 Frequently Asked Questions - Education